Andrew MacLeod

-MacLeod is CEO and Chair of British-based Griffin Law, a Non-Executive Director of the New York-based Cornerstone Capital, Saudi based Arabian Leopard Fund, UAE based Burnham Global, a visiting professor at King's College London, a Vice Chancellor's Distinguished Fellow at Deakin University and a Council member at Keele University.
-He was formerly a humanitarian official with both the International Committee for the Red Cross and the United Nations.
+MacLeod is a non-executive director of Saudi-based Arabian Leopard Fund and previously has served as chairman of private equity firm Macson Investments, CEO and chair of British-based Griffin Law, UAE-based Burnham Global, and had several senior visiting and governance roles at universities in Australia and the UK.
+He was formerly a humanitarian official with both the International Committee of the Red Cross and the United Nations.
 He is co-founder of Swiss/US charity Hear Their Cries.
 He maintains a Commission as an Australian Army reserve officer.

 He served as Chief of Operations of the United Nations Emergency Coordination Centre in the international response to the 2005 Kashmir earthquake in Pakistan.
-Previously he was CEO of the Committee for Melbourne, an Affiliate Senior Associate to the Center for Strategic International Studies in Washington DC; sat on the Sustainable Accounting Advisory Board; advised numerous charities, was General Manager Communities, Communications and External Relations at global miner Rio Tinto, a board member and formerly chairman of Principles for Social Investment.
+Previously he was CEO of the Committee for Melbourne, non-executive director of New York-based Cornerstone Capital, an affiliate senior associate to the Center for Strategic International Studies in Washington DC; sat on the Sustainable Accounting Advisory Board; advised numerous charities, was General Manager Communities, Communications and External Relations at global miner Rio Tinto, a board member and formerly chairman of Principles for Social Investment.

 Early life and education

 MacLeod was born in Melbourne, Australia.
-He was educated at St Michael's Grammar School in Melbourne, where he was Captain of the School, and obtained his combined Bachelor of Arts and Bachelor of Laws degree from the University of Tasmania in 1993 where he also swam for the Sandy Bay swimming club.
+He was educated at St Michael's Grammar School in Melbourne, where he was Captain of the School, and obtained his combined Bachelor of Arts and Bachelor of Laws degree from the University of Tasmania in 1993, where he also swam for the Sandy Bay swimming club.

 MacLeod also holds a Master of Laws (International Law) from the University of Southampton and a Graduate Diploma in International Law from the University of Melbourne.
 In 2021 MacLeod finished a course of theological studies and was awarded an Associateship of King's College, the AKC.

 Career

 Humanitarian

 MacLeod worked with the International Committee of the Red Cross (ICRC) in Yugoslavia during the Yugoslav wars and in Rwanda.
 It was for his first deployment to the Balkans that MacLeod was awarded the Humanitarian Overseas Service Medal, with a second award of the Humanitarian Overseas Service Medal for Rwanda (Great Lakes).

 From 2003 to 2005 MacLeod was head of Early Warning and Emergency Preparedness for UNHCR.
 In 2005, MacLeod worked as Chief of Operations of the United Nations Emergency Coordination Center which provided information and coordination to the NGOs and United Nations agencies delivering aid and relief after the Pakistan earthquake.
-MacLeod then became the first 'Relief to Recovery Transition' specialist, ensuring no drop-off in service delivery to the people in the transitional period.
+MacLeod then became the first "Relief to Recovery Transition" specialist, ensuring no drop-off in service delivery to the people in the transitional period.
 He remained in Pakistan until 2008.
 MacLeod left the United Nations in 2009 after a year-long deployment to The Philippines.

 MacLeod became critical of the lack of effectiveness and efficiency of the United Nations as he saw it.
-He raised a number of criticisms of the humanitarian system in his book "A Life Half Lived"Here including the UN's failure to crack down on UN staff paedophilia and hebophilia.
-He has also been published in several newspapers on the subject here.
+He raised a number of criticisms of the humanitarian system in his book "A Life Half Lived", including the UN's failure to crack down on UN staff paedophilia and hebophilia.
+He has also been published in several newspapers on the subject.